 - The piece from the Galb Inal meteorite weighs close to 2kg

-- On display in the world-leading meteorite section of the museum (to be fair, you’d not expect it in the gallery of stuffed mammals)
+- On display in the world-class meteorite section of the museum (to be fair, you’d not expect it in the gallery of stuffed mammals)

 - Acquired through a kind donation in the will of Hatice Skarits